dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 Every client complaint and appeal shall be recorded.
 The records are maintained by the Quality Manager and Executive Director.
 When there are copies of written communication, reports and other documents related to a complaint and appeal, these records are organized into a file and are identified with the complaint and appeal number and with records of the corresponding corrective action.
 The records of investigations that concern product quality or other test characteristics are maintained by Director, Verification and Assessments.
 Based on the analysis of client or other party complaint and appeal, necessary actions are taken, and the client/party is contacted to close the complaint and appeal.
 The Quality Manager identifies need for taking corrective action to prevent such complaint and appeal in future and accordingly concerned persons are informed.

- All complaint and appeal received by CIOSC will be closed within 7 working days after receipt of the complaint and appeal.
+ All complaint and appeal received by DGC will be closed within 7 working days after receipt of the complaint and appeal.
 The Executive Director is authorised for closing of complaint and appeal.

 Reference: QP 07